pigulla/json-strictify/README.md

 ### Callback interface

-It's sometimes convenience to have a Node-style callback interface event for functions that are not actually asynchronous (like `JSON.parse` and `JSON.stringify`).
+It's sometimes convenient to have a Node-style callback interface event for functions that are not actually asynchronous (like `JSON.parse` and `JSON.stringify`).
 This is because it allows you to seamlessly use them in libraries like [async](https://github.com/caolan/async) or, in fact, any place that follows the Node convention of expecting a callback as its last parameter.

 For this use case, json-strictify provides the functions `parseAsync` and `stringifyAsync` (please note that these functions, despite their name, still execute synchronously):